 Further details on our risk profile can be found in Section C: Risk profile.
+A breakdown of SCR is provided in Annex 1: Quantitative Reporting Templates S.25.02.01.

-VALUATION FOR SOLVENCY PURPOSES
+VALUATION FOR SOLVENCY II PURPOSES

 Assets, technical provisions and other liabilities are valued on the Company's Solvency II balance sheet in accordance with Solvency II regulations.
 The principle that underlies the valuation methodology for Solvency II purposes is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arm's length transaction.